 Dogs in the wild grow up in packs and they are socialized almost from birth.
 A dog becomes socialized by interacting with other canines and learning their verbal cues and body language.
 The boundaries in the pack are very clear and each pup learns to understand their elders or get thrown out.
 Domestic dogs also begin socialization in their litter and when they come into a human family, socialization with humans begin.
 The initial socialization period of a dog is four to 12 weeks.
 It is during this time that social skills are imprinted on them and their interaction with other dogs and humans is, hopefully, positive.
 The socialization then should continue into adulthood.
 But many dog owners choose to adopt older dogs who sometimes were not socialized during this time.
 Wondering how to socialize a dog, especially if that dog is an adult dog?
 Do you need dog training classes to socialize them, or is it a combination of different factors?

 When a dog owner brings an adult dog into their home, it’s important to find out early on how socialized he is.
-His initial interaction with you will be telling – is he fearful or aggressive?
+His initial interaction with you will be telling — is he fearful or aggressive?
 Does he back away when you approach or send warning signals such as raised hackles?
 When you take him on walks, is he nervous around different sounds and sights?
 Does he shy away from people or other dogs?
 If you see any of these signs, it’s likely he was not socialized well in his early days.
-But there are several things you can do to socialize your adult dog with other dogs and humans.
+But there are several things you can do about socializing adult dogs with other dogs and humans.